wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/picking-control-strategy.rst

 The WPILib feedforward classes require velocity and acceleration setpoints to generate an estimated control voltage.
 This is because the equations-of-motion of a permanent-magnet DC motor relate the applied voltage to velocity and acceleration; it is a fact of physics that we cannot change.

 But what if we want to control position?
-There's no immediate relation between position and control signal.
+When controlling a DC motor, there's no immediate relation between position and control signal.
 In order to use feedforward effectively for position control, we need to come up with a sequence of velocities that will take the robot mechanism to the desired position.
 This is called a :ref:`motion profile <docs/software/advanced-controls/controllers/trapezoidal-profiles:Trapezoidal Motion Profiles in WPILib>`.

 Many teams do not wish to incur the extra technical cost of using a motion profile when doing position control, and instead omit the feedforward controller entirely and opt to use only feedback control.
 As we will discuss later, this may work in *some* situations, but has some important caveats.